Skip to content

 NIST AI RMF: The Practical Standard for Private Sector Governance

 The NIST AI Risk Management Framework (NIST AI 100-1, January 2023) is the primary federal contribution to AI governance for the US private sector, and it is voluntary.
-The NIST AI RMF is explicitly designed to be rights-preserving, non-sector-specific, and use-case agnostic — its goal is to be applicable to organisations of all sizes across all sectors.
+It is explicitly designed to be rights-preserving, non-sector-specific, and use-case agnostic.
+The voluntary nature of the NIST AI RMF does not mean it is optional in practice.
+Several dynamics make NIST AI RMF alignment a de facto requirement for many organizations:

 • Federal procurement.
 OMB guidance on federal agency AI governance references NIST AI RMF alignment.
 Federal contractors and government technology suppliers face increasing expectations around documented AI risk management.